jmettraux/aachen/src/qad__spell_colours.md

 The threads that the casters weave appear to them in certain colours.
 Each colours has a domain of effect.

+The domain covered by _Feary_ threads is left to the discretion of the referee.
+The other colors are rather _pedestrian_, high magic, beyond magic is left to _Feary_ threads.

 ### Amber **heat**

 The space within the threads heats up.
 A novice caster may reach water boiling point, but only the most expert casters may melt iron and other metals.